doc-detective/doc-detective.github.io/docs/get-started/actions/checkLink.md

 ### `checkLink` fails due to unrecognized certificates

-If the `checkLink` action fails for a URL that is valid and loads without redirects, it may be due to an internal or custom certificate that is not recognized by the testing machine.
+If the `checkLink` action fails for a valid URL that loads without redirects, it may be due to an internal or custom certificate that the testing machine does not recognize.

 #### Example